How Prompt Engineering Is Transforming Legal Practice in 2025

 Legal Specific AI Tools and Why They Matter

 General purpose LLMs are powerful but lack grounding in verified legal sources.
-This is why legal specific systems are proliferating.
+This is why legal specific systems are proliferating — and why AI is reshaping how clients find counsel, as we cover in AI search and law firms.

 Ethical Considerations: AI Must Strengthen, Not Replace, Legal Judgment